Toyota Camry Solara: Second generation (XV30; 2003–2008)

-The second generation of the Camry Solara was completely redesigned (design approval in 2001; JPO patent number 1218292) and introduced to the public in August 2003 for the 2004 model year and featured a curvier body, with the option of adding XM radio and/or a navigation system.
+The second generation of the Solara was completely redesigned (design approval in 2001; JPO patent number 1218292) and introduced to the public in August 2003 for the 2004 model year and featured a curvier body, with the option of adding XM radio and/or a navigation system.
 Based on the platform of the 2002 Camry sedan, the Gen 2 body is heavier than the Gen 1.5 body.
 The four-cylinder engine was carried over from the previous generation, while the optional V6 was a new 3.3 L unit rated at 225 net hp at 5,600 rpm (168 kW) and 240 lbft of torque at 3,600 rpm.
 The four-cylinder engine could be coupled to a five-speed manual or four-speed automatic transmission, while the V6 was offered only with a five-speed U151E automatic transmission.
 Both engines featured Toyota's VVT-i technology.

 The Solara moved to Toyota Motor Manufacturing Kentucky for the second generation model.
 Production started in July 2003 for the coupe and February 2004 for the convertible.
 The convertible was offered only with the 3.3 liter V-6 and the 5-speed MMT automatic transmission.
 Rather than being adapted from the coupe like the first-generation car—which had been criticized for poor structural rigidity—Toyota claimed that the second-generation convertible was specifically designed and built as such, with a more rigid body structure for decreased levels of noise and vibration.

 In late 2005 for the 2006 model year, the five-speed MMT automatic transmission replaced the four-speed automatic on four-cylinder models, and minor changes were made to the optional power driver's seat.